Frog Coaster Crochet Pattern

 Using a small amount of pink yarn, sew the cheeks next to each eye over a single st and going over each cheek twice.

-BACK (background colour)
+Back (background colour)

 R1: Ch 24, sc in second ch from hook and in each ch across (23)

 R2-23: Ch 1, turn.
-[Sc] x23 (23)
+[Sc] x23 (23) 22 rows

 Do not fasten off.

-For the border, you will be changing colours between the background colour and green.
-The instructions below indicate when you need to change colour.
 However, the st count doesn’t need to match mine exactly as long as you are crocheting evenly along all sides.
 The colour changes take place 1 st after and 1 st before that section of colour.

-R24: Place front and back pieces right sides together with the front piece facing up, you will be working through both pieces.
 Ch 1, 2 sc in corner st. 21 sc, 3 sc in corner, 15 sc – change to green in last st. 6 sc, 3 sc in corner, 21 sc, 3 sc in corner, 6 sc – change to yellow in last st, 15 sc.
 When you are back to where you started sc into the same st as starting st (96)

 R25: Change to pink and sl st to first sc to join.
 Continue to sl st around the coaster (96)